 The Chocó bio-region, from hereon the Chocó, is one of the most biodiverse ecosystems on earth.
 It extends from northwestern Ecuador to the Darien in Panama and is part of the Chocó-Tumbes biodiversity hotspot.
-As defined by Conservation International a biodiversity hotspot is a bioregion characterized by exceptional biodiversity that is under excessive human pressure.
+A biodiversity hotspot is a bioregion characterized by exceptional biodiversity that is under excessive human pressure.
 As such they are global priority areas for conservation.

 In the coastal areas of northwestern Ecuador, where the Chocó forest meets the Pacific, human pressure has been felt for millenia.
 The area is riddled with archaeological sites - many of them ransacked - purportedly from the Jama-Coaque or/and La Tolita cultures of 1500 to 500 years ago.
 More recently, in the post-Columbus era the region has been home to a number of different ethnic groups - Chachis, Afro-Ecuadorians and settlers from a number of places and ethnicities.
 Until the 1970s, the limited road and market access maintained human pressure in balance with the rest of nature, but things have changed.